quinn2liu/gameboycamera/README.md

 Extra Features

+1. GUI for cropping (able to drag to get the center crop coordinates)

+2. Live preview of the gameboy-ification

-1. Mobile Version
+3. Mobile Version

-2. Camera Preview
+4. Camera Preview